-295 4.5 Last millennium reanalysis data
+4.5 Last millennium reanalysis data

-Finally, we consider reconstructed temperature and precipitation data of the years 501 - 2000 AD from the last millennium reanalysis project version 2 (Hakim et al., 2016; Tardif et al., 2019), which combines information from general circulation models and from proxy measurements using palaeoclimate data assimilation.
+Finally, we consider reconstructed temperature and precipitation data of the years 501-2000 CE from the Last Millennium Reanalysis project version 2 (Hakim et al., 2016; Tardif et al., 2019), which combines information from general circulation models and from proxy measurements using palaeoclimate data assimilation.
 As no information about the isotopic composition of the precipitation is available, we only consider the models for tree ring width and lake sediments with this input.
-From the available global gridded data, we use the standardised, thus, unit-less, ensemble average time series of temperature and precipitation from the grid points with the coordinates closest to those for which we have calibrated the tree and the lake model, that is, at 54° N, 70° W.
+From the available global gridded data, we use the standardised, that is, unit-less, ensemble average time series of temperature and precipitation from the grid points with the coordinates closest to those for which we have calibrated the tree and the lake model, that is, at 54° N, 70° W.